SchoemanClaudia/TheScoop/README.md

 ## Cloudinary API

 Cloudinary provides a cloud hosting solution for media storage.
-All users uploaded images in the FreeFid project are hosted here.
+All users uploaded images in The Scoop project are hosted here.

 Set up a new account at [Cloudinary](https://cloudinary.com/) and add your Cloudinary API environment variable to your **env.py** and Heroku Config Vars.
 In your project workspace: